zoroaster1x/Excalidraw-Mirror-Guidelines-Obsidian-Plugin/README.md

 An Obsidian plugin for Excalidraw to give it mirror guidelines to mirror drawings and actions you take.

-Plugin id: `excalidraw-mirror-plugin`
-Plugin name in Obsidian: **Excalidraw Mirror Plugin**

 ## Why this plugin exists

 This was built for drawing anatomy notes.
-The author was drawing the iris of an eye in Excalidraw and had drawn dozens of short freehand muscle fibers along one half of the iris.
+I was planning on drawing the iris of an eye in Excalidraw and past a few dozen of short freehand muscle fibers along one half of the iris I realised that Excalidraw really needed a feature to make this less tiresome.
 The other half needed to match exactly, and doing that by hand (or with copy, flip and paste) was slow, inaccurate and frustrating.

-Excalidraw has no mirror mode of its own, and none of the existing community scripts or companion plugins offered live symmetry.
+Excalidraw has no mirror mode of its own, and I couldn't really find a community solution.
 Vector tools like Krita and Procreate have mirror or symmetry drawing: you place an axis, draw on one side, and the other side is drawn with you.
 This plugin brings that workflow to Obsidian Excalidraw, as a companion plugin that works with the official Excalidraw plugin.

 ## Features